goeaway/TrueLayerPokedex/README.md

 ### Presentation

 In the context of this project, the presentation section is a web API, but this can take many forms (such as front end website or mobile app views).
 This section depends on both the `Application` and `Infrastructure` projects, however, the dependency on `Infrastructure` is only to support dependency injection.
 This project exposes the endpoints through the `PokemonController`, which I purposefully keep very thin, only passing on the request to `MediatR` to be handled.

+## My Approach

+The first thing I did with this challenge was read the specification through fully, and write down my thoughts on any bits that stood out to me.
+The translation logic would obviously be a big part of this application and so I set aside some time to think about how best to approach that.
+I also noticed the bonus points section, and so made sure to preserve my git history from the start, and planned to use Docker.

+Before writing any code though, I spent some time interacting with each of the public APIs manually in Postman.
+I made a few requests to the PokeApi to see what the responses looked like and then did the same for each of the translations.
+I noticed from the funtranslations docs that they had a pretty low rate limit allowance, so I decided it might be a good idea to implement some caching in the application to allow for repeated requests to avoid using up that allowance.

+I then thought about the translations implementation itself, I wanted to ensure that it stuck to SOLID principles as best it could, and so felt a simple set of if statements or a switch statement wouldn't cut it.
+If, once I was finished with this challenge, I was asked to add another translation I would have to go in and modify those if statements, which violates the O of SOLID.
+To avoid this, I decided it best to create a set of `ITranslator` implementations, each of which could tell if they can translate a given pokemon and then apply a translation to the description.
+This would allow me to extend the functionality by adding new implementors, which would not effect existing ones.
+I would then bring them together using an `ITranslationService` which could be injected with all the `ITranslator` implementations and abstract them away from the caller.

+After I'd decided this, I got started and created a dotnet Web API application.
+I implemented the basic endpoint from end to end first, using a TDD style.
+I used MediatR to implement a "vertical slice" architecture and so started with the handler for this flow.

+When implementing a feature like this, I like to start with the handler.
+Any dependencies I will need just get created as an interface for now, and while building the handler I will just mock those dependencies out in tests.
+I like this approach because it allows me to think first about how I want to use a dependency and how its API should work.
+I then drill down into them to create them properly (and drilling down further if they have their own dependencies).

+I then did the same for the Translation endpoint and made sure to reuse common code (such as the `IPokemonService`) between both the endpoints.

+Once I was happy with both endpoints, I decided now would be the time to implement the caching.
+This took on a few different shapes before I settled on an implementation I was happy with.
+I started by using the `IDistributedCache` in both the endpoint handlers but didn't like this because there was a fair bit of duplicate code between them.
+Also, due to the mocking library I was using, I couldn't use the more friendly extension methods on the `IDistributedCache` and had to opt for serialising the data, then converting it to a `byte[]`.

+I then attempted to use a MediatR behaviour implementation, which would allow me hook into the request pipeline that MediatR creates.
+This proved difficult in the end, as I had to use generic versions of the requests and responses and so could not easily serialise or deserialise the data.

+The 3rd version simply wrapped the awkward `IDistributedCache` API in another service that I created, but this still left the handlers having to make use of it.

+I finally settled on a version that made use of the [Scrutor](https://github.com/khellang/Scrutor) library, which allowed me to easily utilise the decorator pattern.
+I created implementations of the `IPokemonService` and `ITranslationService` which would both check the `IDistributedCache` and return what was there (if there was anything), before trying the actual implementations respectively.
+I like this because I meant I could remove all caching code from each of the handlers, and rely on the DI container to inject the cache version of each service instead.